Skip to content

 In our testing, the location switch takes effect within a few seconds of confirming.
 Matches from the new city start appearing in your swipe queue right away.
 The Traveler badge appears on your profile automatically once the mode activates.

-#Bumble Travel Mode Pricing in 2026
+#Bumble Travel Mode Access in 2026

 Bumble Coins pricing table showing Travel Mode activation costs in 2026